Awake every morning to the bugle call. Time to get up and put on the Armor of God in prayer.

-I am reposting this message as a reminder that God has provided the armor to protect us against the wiles of the enemy as we march forward delivering His Word through our word, actions, and deeds.
-It is time to ‘armor up’!~ Lisa Blair
+I am reposting this message as a reminder that God has provided the armor to protect us against the wiles of the enemy, as we march forward spreading His Word through our actions and deeds.
+It is time to ‘armor up’!

 The Bible offers everything we need to be active Christian Warriors.
 It gives us spiritual authority and is our manual for living a Godly life.
 While in prayer this morning, something came to light.
 Many of us may read parts of the Bible from time to time, but we do not study what we have read.
 We understand what we read intellectually, but there is so much more.
 To understand the spiritual intent, we have to study what was read.
 When reading Ephesians 6:10-18, we understand we should clothe ourselves in the armor, but do not necessarily understand why we should do so, or what each piece represents.
 This Post will explain the what and the why.
 The most important point is that we are naked and vulnerable without the armor.
 As the adage says, ‘don’t leave home without it.’

 In reading the Book of Ephesians, particularly chapter 6, we see Paul wrote to Ephesus alerting them that the enemy is always near and ready to attack.
 In Ephesians 6: 12, 13 NASB, he warned: